 The support will go to awareness raising and information campaigns focused on respective categories of air pollution sources and on the issue of air quality and possibilities of air quality improvement in regions, including the issue of local heating facilities (i.e. best practice in using local heating units, fuel conditioning, combustion modes).
 The projects in the field of information and raising awareness will contribute to the fulfilment of obligations arising from the EU Directive on industrial emissions and Directive on ambient air quality and cleaner air for Europe.
-These measures will also contribute to the performance of tasks arising from the Air Act, as well as the achievement of the tasks arising from the Strategy for reduction of PM{10}^{93} .
+These measures will also contribute to the performance of tasks arising from the Air Act, as well as the achievement of the tasks arising from the Strategy for reduction of PM{10}^{95} .

+an

 - SR residents

 - professionally qualified persons

 Target groups: - operators of pollution sources

 - public administration entities

 - private sector entities

 Target territories: - the entire territory of the SR, primarily areas requiring special air

-protection
+201.601.001.001.001 protection

 - The Slovak Environmental Agency, within a national project

-- central administration entities competent in the field of creation
+Beneficiaries: - central administration entities competent in the field of creation

-and protection of the environment 94
+Derregretar test and protection of the environment 96

-- entities of territorial self-government 95
+- entities of territorial self-government 97

-Beneficiaries: - non-profit organisations providing services of general interest in

-Benegieraries. the field of creation and protection of the environment

-- foundations involved in the field of creation and protection of the

-environment

-- associations of physical or legal entities involved in the field of

-creation and protection of the environment
+- non-profit organisations providing services of general interest in the field of creation and protection of the environment - foundations involved in the field of creation and protection of the environment - associations of physical or legal entities involved in the field of creation and protection of the environment